- Locate and use the table of contents, index, and glossary, in nonfiction books

 - Have students who finish class-work early, or are willing to stay in at recess time, help you find a book that mentions each animal that you have on index cards.
 Use the index card as a bookmark for the page in the book that talks about the animal.

 - Prepare enough books so that each group will have at least four books.
 Each set of books can be placed in a tub for easy distribution.

 - Place task card in computer center in the classroom.

 - Write the classes of ocean animals (fish, mammal, reptile, crustacean, mollusk, amphibian) on one set of sentence strips.

 - On sentence strips of a different color or white sentence strips with a different colored marker, write the following ocean zones: the sunlit zone which includes the coral reef, the tide pool, the rocky ocean floor, and the sandy ocean floor; the twilight zone; the deep ocean; and the abyss.

 - Duplicate bookmark forms (enough for the class plus fifteen).

-Read aloud and discuss the two big books.
-See Our Best Books for Teaching This Unit for other good books.
+Step 4: Read aloud and discuss the two big books.
+See the Ocean Book List for other good books.
 Any book about the topic will do.
 Define and use the Table of Contents, Index, and Glossary.
 Show several examples.
 Explain that these tools will come in handy when students are trying to find a book that has information about the ocean animal they have chosen to research.

-During the class period for teaching Reading/Language Arts, have students practice using the table of contents, glossary, and index of their reading books.
+During the class period for teaching Reading and Language Arts, have students practice using the table of contents, glossary, and index of their reading books.